Addenbrooke's Hospital

-Addenbrooke's Hospital is an internationally renowned large teaching hospital and research centre in Cambridge, England, with strong affiliations to the University of Cambridge.
+Addenbrooke's Hospital is a large teaching hospital and research centre in Cambridge, England, with strong affiliations to the University of Cambridge.
 Addenbrooke's Hospital is located on the Cambridge Biomedical Campus.
 It is run by Cambridge University Hospitals NHS Foundation Trust and is a designated academic health science centre.
 It is also the East of England's major trauma centre and was the first such centre to be operational in the United Kingdom.

 History

 The hospital was founded in 1766 on Trumpington Street with £4,500 from the will of Dr John Addenbrooke, a fellow of St Catharine's College.
 In 1962 the first building was opened on its present site, on the southern edge of the city at the end of Hills Road.
-The last patient left the Trumpington Street site in 1984 and the site was redeveloped in the 1990s - it is now occupied by the Cambridge Judge Business School (in the former main building), as well as Browns Brasserie & Bar (in the former adjacent outpatients building).
+The last patient left the Trumpington Street site in 1984 and the site was redeveloped in the 1990s – it is now occupied by the Cambridge Judge Business School (in the former main building), as well as Browns Brasserie & Bar (in the former adjacent outpatients building).
 A new elective care facility was procured under a Private Finance Initiative contract in 2004, It was built by Alfred McAlpine and designed by Llewelyn Davies Architects at a cost of £85 million and completed in spring 2007.